Commercial Banking – New Zealand

 If you are tax resident outside the country/jurisdiction where you bank then we may be required to provide details, including information relating to your accounts, to the national tax authority in the country/jurisdiction where the account is held.
 They may then share that information with the tax authority of the country/jurisdiction (or countries/jurisdictions) where you are tax resident.
 Any information supplied to us will be used and shared in accordance with the CMB Terms and Conditions which govern your relationship with us.

 What do you need to do?

 In order to confirm your status under the CRS, you may be asked to complete the appropriate self-certification form and return it to your branch or relationship manager.
 There are three types of self-certification form for the CRS.
 The forms are attached below with additional information about which form you should complete.

-- CRS Self-Certification Form for use by Individuals (CRS-I) (74KB, PDF): If you are a personal HSBC customer or Proprietor, please use this form to confirm your personal status under the CRS.
+- CRS Self-Certification Form for use by Individuals (CRS-I) (1.12MB, PDF): If you are a personal HSBC customer or a Sole Trader or Proprietor, please use this form to confirm your personal status under the CRS.

-- CRS Self-Certification Form for use by Entities (CRS-E) (86KB, PDF): If you are an entity HSBC customer (this includes- corporations, organisations, partnerships, trusts or foundations), please use this form to confirm the status of the entity under the CRS (except Sole Traders who should use the self-certification form above).
+- CRS Self-Certification Form for use by Entities (CRS-E) (659KB, PDF): If you are a business HSBC customer, please use this form to confirm your business’s status under the CRS (except Sole Traders who should use the self-certification form above).

 If you are unsure about any of these terms and if they apply to you, please refer to the Glossary.